Why Is the Mortgage Company Name on the Insurance Claim Check?

 2. Endorse the Check Properly

 You must sign the check and forward it to the lender for co-endorsement.
-Some mortgage companies require the check to be mailed or dropped off at a branch.
+Some mortgage companies require the check mailed or dropped off at a branch.

 3. Submit Required Paperwork